-During the 24-year period between the retirement of Vince Lombardi in 1968 and arrival of Brett Favre in 1992, the Green Bay Packers were pathetic with only five winning seasons and two playoff appearances.
-Much of the team’s futility can be attributed to monumentally bad draft decisions, such as the selections of QB Jerry Tagge in 1972 and OT Tony Mandarich in 1989.
-In between, the trading of multiple high round draft picks for washed-up QB John Hadl in 1974 and the selection of QB Rich Campbell in 1981 kept the downward cycle going.
-This post focuses on the first bad decision and whether or not Tagge deserves to be considered an all-time bust.
+Between the retirement of Vince Lombardi in 1968 and arrival of Brett Favre in 1992, the Green Bay Packers experienced a 24-year period of futility.
+Of note, they had only five winning seasons and two playoff appearances.
+Their failure can be attributed to monumentally bad draft decisions.
+The selection of OT Tony Mandarich with the 2nd overall pick in 1989 has received the most notoriety.
+However, the team also failed by trading multiple high round draft picks for washed-up QB John Hadl in 1974 and selecting QB Rich Campbell with the 6th overall pick 1981.
+Perhaps starting the downward cycle, Green Bay took QB Jerry Tagge with the 11th overall pick in 1972.
+This post focuses on that decision and whether Tagge deserves to be considered an all-time bust.